 - to make our own “calling and election sure” (2 Peter 1:10)

 - and also to encourage our Christian brothers and sisters to persevere so the will not be “hardened by sin’s deceitfulness” (Hebrews 3:13).

-In fact, the reason you have a genuine faith in Jesus today is because in eternity past God personally chose you (Ephesians 1:4) to become His child (Romans 8:29).
-And He sent the Holy Spirit to give you new birth (John 3:5-8) as you believed the gospel (James 1:18).
+In fact, the reason you have genuine faith in Jesus today is that in eternity past God personally chose you (Ephesians 1:4) to become His child (Romans 8:29).
+And He sent the Holy Spirit to give you new birth (John 3:5-8) as you believed the gospel.
 If God has already done all this for you, you can be sure that He will never give up on the salvation project He has started in your life (Philippians 1:6).
 If you are a genuine Christian, then your inheritance is 100% secure in heaven (1 Peter 1:4).
-In heaven your name has been written in the Book of Life since before the creation of the world (Revelation 13:8)!
+In heaven, your name has been written in the Book of Life since before the creation of the world (Revelation 13:8)!

 Grow in faith